Draggie306/norris/CONTRIBUTING.md

 - `python-dev` is the python development branch, for the python version of the bot.

     > [!NOTE]
-    > There is also another development branch, `riir`, used for developing the Rust version of **Norris**.
-This is intended to be merged into `main` after all changes are approved.
+    > There is also another development branch, `rust-dev`, used for developing the Rust version of **Norris**.
+This is intended to be merged into `main` after all changes are tested (typically by deploying it into a discord server and testing the pathways manually).

 - `docs` is the branch for external documentation (i.e. *not* inline comment-based documentation) such as [design documents and diagrams](docs/), and is also intended to be merged into `main` after reviews.